-The EEOC monitors discrimination in employment under Title VII which prohibits discrimination in employment (including hiring, upgrading, salaries, fringe benefits, training, and other
+The EEOC monitors discrimination in employment under Title VII which prohibits discrimination in employment (including hiring, upgrading, salaries, fringe benefits, training, and other conditions of employment) on the basis of race, color, religion, national origin or sex.
+The local office to contact is:

-U.S. Equal Employment Opportunity Commission John F. Kennedy Federal Building 475 Government Center Boston, MA 02203 (800) 669-4000 TTY (800) 669-6820
+U.S. Equal Employment Opportunity CommissionJFK Federal Building15 New Sudbury Street, Room 475Boston, MA 02203-0506 (800) 669-4000